Jorge's advice is based on experience and observation. He's seen many people—including himself—get hurt by those they love most.

-Here are some of these less obvious signs that someone is jealous of you:
+Here are some not-so-obvious signs that someone is jealous of you.

 Does it seem that no matter what you do, it's never impressive to this one specific friend?
 Are they always playing down your accomplishments?

 "Yeah, lots of people do that," they'll respond with a laugh.
 "I was in Nepal last year.
 It's not that cold."

 It's like they're on a mission to protect their own ego from being bested by anything that you do.
 This is a sign of jealousy and insecurity.